justinjaywang/journal/source/_posts/2015-04-23--thoughts-from-taiwan.md

 Food was the main theme.
 I had originally planned on stopping by Taipei for a just few days on the way back to America from Chengdu, but I suggested that Mom come and spend time with me there, where we could bond over food—eat some of our favorite dishes, try new ones, and get inspired.

-The food I had in Chengdu was incredible, but Taiwanese cuisine is still my absolute favorite.
+Chengdu food was incredible, but Taiwanese is still my absolute favorite.
 It's comfort food, after all.
 This time around, I especially enjoyed Pacific saury—I prefer fried, and eaten whole (including the head and bittersweet-tasting innards) over rice.
 I also discovered the joys of eating guava out-of-hand.
 The inner portion, where the seeds are, is the best part—sweet, pungent, slimy, and slightly salty, in a good way.
 The rest of the favorite things I ate:

 - king oyster mushroom
 - stinky tofu, with pao cai